rom-py/rompy/docs/formatting_and_logging.md

 ## Logging System

-ROMPY's logging system is built on Python's standard `logging` module but provides additional features and consistency.
+Rompy's logging system is built on Python's standard `logging` module but provides additional features and consistency.

 ### Basic Usage